DavyJonesLocker/ruby-destroyed_at/README.md

 been destroyed (i.e., have `nil` for their destroyed_at value).

-`#destroyed?` will be `true` when your model is destroyed; it will be `false` when your model has been undestroyed.
+`#destroyed?` will be `true` when your model is destroyed; it will be `false` when your model has been restored.

 ```ruby
 class User < ActiveRecord::Base